The Final Countdown (film)

+The Final Countdown was released by United Artists on August 1, 1980.
+It received mixed reviews from critics, but was a box office success.
+It received Saturn Award nominations for Best Science Fiction Film and Best Actor (for Kirk Douglas).

 Plot

 In 1980, the aircraft carrier departs Naval Station Pearl Harbor for naval exercises in the mid-Pacific Ocean.
-The ship takes on a civilian observer, Warren Lasky — a systems analyst for Tideman Industries working as an efficiency expert for the U.S. Department of Defense — on the orders of his reclusive employer, Mr. Tideman, whose secretive major defense contractor company designed and built the nuclear-powered warship.
+The ship takes on a civilian observer, Warren Lasky, a systems analyst for Tideman Industries working as an efficiency expert for the U.S. Department of Defense, on the orders of his reclusive employer, Mr. Tideman, whose secretive major defense contractor company designed and built the nuclear-powered warship.

 Once at sea, the Nimitz encounters a mysterious electrically-charged vortex.
 While the ship passes through it, radar and other equipment become unresponsive.
-Unsure of what happened to them and without radio contact with U.S. Pacific Fleet Command at Pearl Harbor, Captain Yelland, commander of the aircraft carrier, fears there may have been a nuclear strike on Hawaii or the continental United States.
+Unsure of what happened to them and without radio contact with U.S. Pacific Fleet Command at Pearl Harbor, Captain Yelland, commanding officer of the aircraft carrier, fears there may have been a nuclear strike on Hawaii or the continental United States.
 He orders general quarters and launches a RF-8 Crusader reconnaissance aircraft.
-The aircraft photographs Pearl Harbor, revealing an intact row of U.S. Pacific fleet battleships, of which several were destroyed during the Japanese attack on Pearl Harbor on December 7, 1941.
+The aircraft photographs Pearl Harbor, revealing an intact row of U.S. Pacific fleet battleships, of which several had been destroyed during the Japanese attack on Pearl Harbor on December 7, 1941.

 When a surface contact is spotted on radar, Yelland launches two ready alert Grumman F-14 Tomcat fighter jets from VF-84 to intercept.
-The patrol witnesses the sinking of a civilian yacht by two Imperial Japanese Navy Mitsubishi A6M "Zero" fighters.
+The patrol witnesses the sinking of a civilian yacht by two Imperial Japanese Navy Mitsubishi A6M Zero fighters.
 The F-14s are ordered to drive off the Zeros without firing, but when the Zeros inadvertently head towards the Nimitz, Yelland gives clearance to shoot them down.
 The Nimitz rescues survivors from the yacht: U.S. Senator Samuel Chapman, his aide Laurel Scott, her dog Charlie, and one of the two downed Zero pilots.
 Commander Owens, an amateur historian, recognizes Chapman as a politician who could have been Franklin D. Roosevelt's running mate (and potential successor) during his final re-election bid, had Chapman not disappeared shortly before the Pearl Harbor attack.